vedi/knowledge-base/src/documents/unity/profile/Profile_GettingStarted.html.md

   2. Under `headerpaths` change `Facebook/Scripts` to `Plugins/Facebook/Scripts`</div>

-5. In the menu bar of the Unity editor go to **Window > Soomla > Edit Settings** and set up "Permissions" you want to request from FB.
+5. In the menu bar of the Unity editor go to **Window > Soomla > Edit Settings** and set up "Permissions" you want to request from FB on login.

+  <div class="info-box">**NOTE:** You should not request all the possible permissions you'll ever need in your app,
+  just request the reasonable minimum.
+Other permissions will be requested, when they will be needed.
+  For instance, if you try to call `UpdateStory`, SoomlaProfile will ask for `publish_actions` permission, if your app has not got it.<br></div>

 ###Google+